WizardOfHaas/secret_of_uruk/README.md

     ░ ░                ░        ░        ░     ░  ░
 ...this codebase is an absolute wrek...

 Welcome to my very dangerous, convoluted, and complicated video game.
-Secret of Uruk is a rogue-like game with some weird twists and turns.
+Secret of Uruk is a rogue-like game with some weird twists and turns, planned to be set in the ancient state of Uruk.

 # Building/testing
 Currently, Secret of Uruk supports three fun and wild dev envirometns: a physical serial-bridged hardware dev setup, qemu-i386, and dosdox.
 One of these is easier to use than the others... can you take a guess?